 The Cancer Research Institute and the Lustgarten Foundation Announce INSPIRE Partnership to Jointly Support Pancreatic Cancer Immunotherapy Research

-Topic: Announcement, Hide on Homepage, Press Releases
+Topic: Announcement, Homepage News, Press Releases

 The partnership, INSPIRE (Integrated Network for Supporting Pancreatic Cancer Immunotherapy Research Efforts), will encompass the established and ongoing adaptive platform trial, REVOLUTION, evaluating first-line chemo-immunotherapy treatment combinations for patients with metastatic pancreatic adenocarcinoma, and will also expand into new areas of pancreatic immunotherapy research.
 This next wave in immunotherapy research reflects a shared commitment to transforming pancreatic cancer into a curable disease.